FeatureBaseDB/tools/imagine/README.md

   is equivalent to "min: 0, max: 99999".
 * `density`: The field's base density of bits set.
 For a set, this density applies to each row independently; for a mutex or BSI field, it determines how many columns should have a value set.
-(If a stride is also specified, only the columns determined by the stride are checked, but density is also checked to decide which ones to set.)
 * `valueRule`: "linear" or "zipf".
 Exact interpretation varies by field type, but "linear" indicates that all rows should have the same density of values, while "zipf" indicates that they should follow a Zipf distribution.